NLnetLabs/rotonda/design docs/design-fiq.md

 }

 module irrdb {
-    define irr-customers-table for route {
+    define irr-customers-table for route: Route {
         use irr_customers;
         found_prefix = irr_customers.longest_match(route.prefix);
     }

     // only checks if the prefix exists, not if it
     // makes sense.
-    term irrdb-valid for route {
+    term irrdb-valid for route: Route {
         with irr_customers;
         from {
             found_prefix.matches;